bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-03-call-northside-777.md

 The result is thus a remarkable tension that has a bearing on how one finally reads the film.
 McNeal’s shift in _Call Northside 777_ from hard-nosed sensationalist to moral citizen echoes documentary _noir_’s own broader ethical revision of _film noir_’s conventional cynicism, but by having the film’s denouement based on the status of the visual document – Wiecek is freed on the basis of a photograph – the spectator is still also inevitably forced to consider the implications of the way in which the film’s very own claim to truth has, in fact, been managed and fabricated by its makers.
 **Extracted from _100 Film Noirs_ by Jim Hillier and Alastair Phillips (BFI Screen Guides, 2009).
 Reproduced by kind permission of Bloomsbury Publishing. ©Jim Hillier and Alastair Phillips**

 **A contemporary review**
 This story, like _Boomerang_ and _The House on 92nd Street_, is based on official documents.
 It is a fact that a Pole called Majczek was wrongly sentenced and after 11 years in jail came out a free man.
 It is a relief to be able to believe in a story as one does in this one.
 It is consistent all through, it rings true and maintains an ever-increasing interest to the end.
 It is exciting, and the twist which provides the denouement is most ingenious.
 The director has been lucky in his cast.
 Kasia Orzazewski puts in a lovely performance played with feeling and restraint, and Richard Conte, as Frank, never overacts.
-It is a clear-cut
-film, every piece falling slowly into place; there is nothing superfluous.
+It is a clear-cut  film, every piece falling slowly into place; there is nothing superfluous.
 The newspaper office is authentic-looking and one is led to believe that the photography really does depict Chicago as it is.

-_Monthly Film Bulletin_, June 1948
+**_Monthly Film Bulletin_, June 1948**

-<![endif]-->
+<br><br>

 **CALL NORTHSIDE 777**
 _Directed by_: Henry Hathaway
-_©/Presents/Released through_:
-Twentieth Century-Fox Film Corporation
+_©/Presents/Released through_:  Twentieth Century-Fox Film Corporation
 _Produced by_: Otto Lang
 _Screen Play by_: Jerome Cady, Jay Dratler
 _Adaptation by_: Leonard Hoffman, Quentin Reynolds